agnes-riviere/ginette/application/model_dharrma/README.md

 ## References:

+- Radic, N., Rivière, A., Bodet, L., Pasquet, S., Martin, R., Gautier, M., Gesret, A. (in prep) : Novel transient hydrogeophysical process-based model tointerpret the geophysical data in the vadose zone.
+Vadose Zone Journal.
+This article will be published using this model, and all the figures presented in the article were generated using the figure_article.py script.
 - Rücker, C., Günther, T., & Wagner, F. M. (2017). pyGIMLi: An open-source library for modelling and inversion in geophysics.
 Computers & Geosciences, 109, 106-123. https://doi.org/10.1016/j.cageo.2017.07.011
 - Solazzi, S. G., Bodet, L., Holliger, K., & Jougnot, D. (2021).
 Surface‐wave dispersion in partially saturated soils: The role of capillary forces.
 Journal of Geophysical Research: Solid Earth, 126(12), e2021JB022074. https://doi.org/10.1029/2021JB022074